whitehaven/personalstatementbk/experience items.md

 ## Women and Childrens' Free Restaurant

-- [x] submitted
+- [x] submitted 2024-08-03 | 19:37:00 PDT
 - [x] uncheck stop date

 The WCFR is a local Spokane organization which assembles shelf-stable meals from donated food for distribution, and provides meals directly to homeless shelters.

+The Restaurant does not require verification of low income.
+While this is counterintuitive, I have learned that many domesic violence cases involve undue control of finances on the part of an abusive spouse, meaning inadequate funds are available for food despite the appearance of a comfortable income.

-My wife and I volunteer regularly there sorting, preparing, and distributing meals.
-In addition to being a worthy cause, it serves as time to stay out of the spotlight and listen to the experiences of others.
+My wife and I volunteer there regularly sorting, preparing, and distributing meals.
+In addition to being a worthy cause, it serves as time to stay out of the spotlight and listen to the experiences of others, like those above.

 ## POCUS Project